Limited special offer for Chinese students!

 Cockpit instrument panel of an airplane

-Become a CFIand build your flight expirience
+Become a CFI and build your flight expirience

 Build 1500 hours airline hiring minimums.